 Zemana AntiMalware has come a long way since it was first released.
 Like Malwarebytes, Zemana AntiMalware comes with real-time protection and can be run side by side with your regular main security app.
 It has a simple user interface, and scanning is pretty quick.
 When researching apps for this page, it was one of the first to block malware test files.

-For many Windows users, it’s worth using Malwarebytes Premium as a second opinion anti-malware app, alongside Windows 10’s Windows Security.
-You could occasionally do a scan with HitmanPro, too.
+I use Malwarebytes Premium as a second opinion anti-malware app, alongside Windows 10’s Windows Security.
+I occasionally do a scan with HitmanPro, too.

 Which anti-malware app do you use?
 Let people know in the comments.